19 September 2025

 Zero Waste Food and Cosmetics Shopping Guide for Belgium and the Netherlands

-The Plastic Soup Foundation states that in Europe, about 40% of all plastic waste comes from food packaging.
-Between 2010 and 2021, ‘paper and cardboard’ emerged as the predominant packaging waste material in the EU, reaching 34.0 million tonnes in 2021.
-This was closely followed by plastic, with 16.1 million tonnes, and glass packaging waste at 15.6 million tonnes.
+Our World Data states that in Europe, about 40% of all plastic waste comes from food packaging.
+In 2023, ‘paper and cardboard’ emerged as the predominant packaging waste material in the EU, reaching 32 million tonnes in 2023.
+This was closely followed by plastic, with 15.8 million tonnes, and glass packaging waste at 14.9 million tonnes.
 This packaging menace not only litters our environment but also poses significant risks to wildlife and our health.

 But fear not, for there is a more sustainable solution!
-Embark on a journey to bulk stores or zero waste shops, where you can purchase a variety of healthy and/or biological foods and safe cleaning products, all devoid of detrimental packaging.
+Embark on a journey to bulk stores, packaging-free or zero waste shops, where you can purchase a variety of healthy and/or biological foods and safe cleaning products, all devoid of detrimental packaging.

 Plastic packaging has been a permanent fixture on supermarket shelves and has been deemed a necessary evil that prevents food waste and preserves the freshness and taste of fruits and vegetables.
 However, an 18-month study by the sustainability charity Wrap revealed that single-use plastic packaging does not significantly extend the shelf life of fresh produce such as apples, bananas, and potatoes, and may actually lead to increased food waste by encouraging consumers to buy more than needed.